shawn-dsilva/shade-jekyll-theme/README.md

 - Workaround for Bold/Strong fonts that look "thin" added
 - Archives section added
 - Persistent top bar added for mobiles only
+- Contacts/Socials now have text for the URL's or Profile names of said social networks/contacts along with icons.